 You are not a Buckeye, and therefore to you it is beautiful.
 It is Hail to the Victors 2012.
 It's 8 1/2 inches wide, 10 3/4 inches tall (a good bit larger than HTTVs of yesteryear), and 128 pages long.
 It is a production of MGoBlog.
 MGoBlog staffers wrote it, edited it, produced it, published it, and took most of the photos in it.
 Our regular apparel partner, Underground Printing, is the one distributing it.
 More importantly, MGoBlog readers supported it through an astoundingly generous response to our KickStarter campaign.
 There are no ads in it (this time), just a sponsor page at the end to recognize the folks most responsible for this book existing longer than the company that used to publish it.

-I think that's $3.00 EDIT: S&H is $4.99 and tax is $1.05, so $18.54 total to get it mailed) and will be put in mailboxes starting June 30.
+You can have it.
+It's $12.50 plus shipping (I think that's $3.00 EDIT: S&H is $4.99 and tax is $1.05, so $18.54 total to get it mailed) and will be put in mailboxes starting June 30.
 There are plenty to go around.
 Consume!

 Here's how it happened: By about last August last year, frustrated that the old publishers still hadn't paid us or the rest of the contributors for the 2011 book, I approached Brian with the concept of taking HTTV indie.
 I've been in the publishing business and Brian never lost the contacts that made HTTV a flagship series since 2007.
 We figured how many copies we sold in years previous, what it would cost to produce it ourselves, and whether we could, at minimum, afford to cover our expenses plus pay back last year's contributors for last year.
 That concept became deadly serious when it turned out the reason the old publisher wasn't paying anybody was because they were folding.